Overview

 *Benefits may vary based on position classification and eligibility.

-Please submit your resume and letter of interest to:.com
+Please submit your resume and letter of interest to.com

 Director

-OverviewPosition DescriptionThe Donor Relations Director (DRD) is an integral leadership position within the Northern New England (NNE) Divisions Community Relations and Development (CRD) team and reports directly to the Divisional Director of Advancement.
-The DRD plays a critical role in advancing ...
+OverviewSCOPE OF THE POSITION:The Donor Relations Director (DRD) is an integral leadership position within the Northern New England (NNE) Divisions Community Relations and Development (CRD) team and reports directly to the Divisional Director of Advancement.
+The DRD plays a critical role in advancin...

 Overview